bedolpab/Ternel/README.md

 # Ternel - Website Branch
-A collection library of functions aimed to simplify .NET C# development.
+Welcome to Ternel.
+This is a collection library of solutions and approaches to algorithmic and mathematical problems written strictly in C# or Pseudocode.
+This branch belongs to maintaining the gitpages for this repo.
+For an index of the library, please vistit [TERNEL](https://github.com/bedolpab/Ternel/tree/main)